-Daily Devotional Tuesday 5th May 2020
+Daily Bible Reading Tuesday 5th May 2020

-by William Moody
+Teaching by Rev. William Moody

 The church in Acts was facing attack from the devil, from outside through persecution and then from the inside from sin and division.
 The council of leaders that met in Jerusalem helped prevent division over circumcision as they focused on the Gospel of grace.